Compare Mortgage Refinance Rates Today

 Mortgage rate news: Are refinance rates going to drop?

 The current mortgage interest rates forecast is for rates to remain elevated compared to where they sat before the pandemic, even if they do move down slightly as we close out 2024.
-Our senior economist, Jacob Channel, expects home sales to remain sluggish through the end of the year.
+Our senior economist, Jacob Channel, expects home sales to remain slow as 2025 begins.

 Refinance rates trends this month